jurihock/visualapplets.py/README.md

 # Basics

-With the help of the previous example imagine now, how straightforward repetitive routines like vector/matrix calculus could be designed, but without the syntactical knowledge of the TCL itself (of course not without a certain amount of Python experience).
+With the help of the previous example imagine now, how custom algorithms could be implemented without a deep knowledge of the [TCL syntax](https://wiki.tcl-lang.org/page/An+Introduction+to+Tcl+Scripting), but of course not without a certain amount of Python experience.

-There are a few basic concepts to understand how the `visualapplets.py` works:
+There are a few basic concepts to understand how the `visualapplets.py` works.

 ## Module